Digg is an independent, advertiser-supported website and may receive compensation for some links to products and services throughout this website.

 10. Make Sure You're Attempting To Access A Trusted Website

-One good rule of thumb is not to go on shady websites.
+A good rule of thumb is not to go on shady websites.
 A URL that starts with HTTPS rather than HTTP can be a sign of a trustworthy site, but sometimes hackers can fake this.
 You can also click on the lock icon next to the URL to make sure your connection is secure.

 11. Understand The Risks Of Bypassing The Error

-If you decide that you're going to bypass the privacy error and see those motorcycle pictures, you should know what you're getting into.
 As the error says, your connection is not private.
-You should expect the worst-case scenario, which is that other parties or hackers will be checking out your internet activity and potentially snatching your credit card info or other sensitive data.
+You should expect the worst-case scenario, which is that other parties or hackers will be checking out your internet activity and potentially snatching your personal information or other sensitive data.
 It's definitely not a recommended option.

 Ads by Money.
 We may be compensated if you click this ad.AdAds by Money disclaimer

-Guard your data with Norton Secure VPN
+Guard your data with the speed, stability, and reliability of Norton Secure VPN

-Keep your personal information safer while browsing the web.
-Choose Norton Secure VPN for top online protection.
-Click below and secure your connection now.
+Keep your personal information safe while browsing the web.
+Choose Norton Secure VPN for top online protection and the upload speed is nearly twice as fast as the average VPN.
+Secure your connection now.

 Tips For Protecting Your Online Privacy While Browsing

-It's possible to use some techniques and tips to protect your online privacy.
 Securing your connection isn't just good for getting onto websites.
 It also protects against hackers trying to steal your personal and financial information for profit.

 Use A Secure VPN And Antivirus Solution

 Antivirus software scans incoming files and emails for viruses and malware.
 A good antivirus solution will delete anything fishy attempting to access or get on your computer instantly.
-These are both great options to protect your online privacy.
+These are both great options to protect your online security and privacy.

 Create Strong Passwords And Set Up Two-Factor Authentication